fwmarkcheung/travel_planner_ai_agent/README.md

 ## Installation

+### Setup the Google_API_KEY

+1. Get your API key

+If you don't have one already, create an API key using [Google AI Studio](https://aistudio.google.com/app/api-keys)

+2. Use it to setup the environment variable GOOGLE_API_KEY

 ### Running the Agent in ADK Web mode

 From the command line of the working directory execute the following command.